Phi Kappa Phi: Publications

-Phi Kappa Phi publishes for its active membership a quarterly journal, The Phi Kappa Phi Forum and the triannual Honor Chord e-zine, both of which have won awards.
+Phi Kappa Phi publishes a quarterly journal, The Phi Kappa Phi Forum, and the triannual Honor Chord e-zine.
 The society also publishes the Monthly Mentions newsletter.
 Each issue of The Phi Kappa Phi Forum is devoted to a significant theme and addresses prominent issues of the day from an interdisciplinary perspective.
-The journal features articles by scholars inside and outside the academic community.
-In addition to timely articles, each issue of The Phi Kappa Phi Forum contains selected poetry and reviews of current books and periodical literature.
-The Honor Chord e-zine and Phi Kappa Phi Newsletter feature professional advice columns and news items of interest to members on both the national and local levels.
+The journal features articles by scholars inside and outside the academic community, poetry, and reviews of current books and periodical literature.